 Advent is an important season for you.
-Advent begins on December 2 and ends on Christmas Eve.
+Advent begins on November 29 and ends on Christmas Eve.
 Advent has traditionally been a significant, ancient theological time of year.
-I believe the nonreligious, spiritual, and religious alike are called into these 24 days of reflection and introspection as we leave 2019 and begin 2020.
+I believe the nonreligious, spiritual, and religious alike are called into these 24 days of reflection and introspection as we leave this year and begin the next.
 This is an excellent opportunity to unplug from your hectic life and assess where you are in your life’s journey.

 The Amount of Stress In Our World Is Not Going To Change But You Can